How Sheep and Cattle Dogs Work

-So herding dogs work from outside and in front of or behind the flock, circling the livestock, causing them to form a bunch in order to protect themselves.
-These dogs often display the 'eye'.
+Today, herding dogs should work from outside the flock, often displaying the 'eye'.
+That could be in front of or behind the flock, circling the livestock, causing them to form a bunch.
+This makes it easier to protect the animals.
 It is important the dogs do not divide the flock, except under direction or within the yards.

-Sometimes the dogs need to nip at the heel of an animal to cause it to move.
-This is called 'Heeling' as pictured on the left and the dogs which do this are called 'Heelers'.
-But the dog must be clever enough, or have the instinct to protect themselves from a kick.
-So usually when the dog nips the heel of the weight bearing limb as pictured, he drops flat immediately afterwards, so the consequent kick from the cow whistles harmlessly over him.
+As pictured, some dogs nip at the heel of an animal being herded to cause it to move.
+Dogs that do this are called sometimes called 'Heelers'.
+These dogs are sufficiently clever and agile to protect themselves from a kick.
+Consequently, when the dog nips the weight bearing limb heel of the animal being herded and then flat immediately afterwards, so the consequent kick from the animal whistles harmlessly over the dog.